-The icon_pixmap field may specify a pixmap to be used as an icon.
+The icon\pixmap field may specify a pixmap to be used as an icon.
 This pixmap should be:

-- One of the sizes specified in the WM_ICON_SIZE property on the root if it exists (see the section called "WM_ICON_SIZE Property"). - 1-bit deep.
+- One of the sizes specified in the WM\ICON\SIZE property on the root if it exists (see WM\ICON\SIZE Property). - 1-bit deep.
 The window manager will select, through the defaults database, suitable background (for the 0 bits) and foreground (for the 1 bits) colors.
 These defaults can, of course, specify different colors for the icons of different clients.

-The icon_mask specifies which pixels of the icon_pixmap should be used as the icon, allowing for icons to appear nonrectangular.
+The icon\mask specifies which pixels of the icon\pixmap should be used as the icon, allowing for icons to appear nonrectangular.

-The icon_window field is the ID of a window the client wants used as its icon.
+The icon\window field is the ID of a window the client wants used as its icon.
 Most, but not all, window managers will support icon windows.
 Those that do not are likely to have a user interface in which small windows that behave like icons are completely inappropriate.
 Clients should not attempt to remedy the omission by working around it.

 Clients that need more capabilities from the icons than a simple 2-color bitmap should use icon windows.
-Rules for clients that do are set out in the section called "Icons".
+Rules for clients that do are set out in Icons.

-The (icon_x,icon_y) coordinate is a hint to the window manager as to where it should position the icon.
+The (icon\x,icon\y) coordinate is a hint to the window manager as to where it should position the icon.
 The policies of the window manager control the positioning of icons, so clients should not depend on attention being paid to this hint.

-The window_group field lets the client specify that this window belongs to a group of windows.
+The window\group field lets the client specify that this window belongs to a group of windows.
 An example is a single client manipulating multiple children of the root window.

-- The window_group field should be set to the ID of the group leader.
-The window group leader may be a window that exists only for that purpose; a placeholder group leader of this kind would never be mapped either by the client or by the window manager. - The properties of the window group leader are those for the group as a whole (for example, the icon to be shown when the entire group is iconified).
+• The window\group field should be set to the ID of the group leader.
+The window group leader may be a window that exists only for that purpose; a placeholder group leader of this kind would never be mapped either by the client or by the window manager.

+• The properties of the window group leader are those for the group as a whole (for example, the icon to be shown when the entire group is iconified).